 By Kate Ranta on Dec 18, 2020 1:25:00 PM

 There’s probably never been a better time to sell ancillary benefits.
-Including dental, vision and life insurance benefits in your sales strategy is just smart business.
-There are many advantages that come with selling ancillary benefits.
+Including dental, vision, and life insurance benefits in your sales strategy is just a smart business.
+Many advantages come with selling ancillary benefits.
 If you are looking to build not only client retention but also your commission rate then continue reading to find out why selling ancillary benefits is the way to go.

 - Offering dental insurance can go a long way with employees.
 When they know their employer cares about their oral health and is providing them access to it, this can increase morale and productivity.